Jobs & Opportunities

 Why work with us?

-Barbican Theatre Plymouth is committed to being an inclusive and welcoming place to work.
-We actively encourage applications from people who are currently underrepresented in the arts and cultural sector.
+We are committed to creating an inclusive working environment and welcome applications from people who are underrepresented in the arts and cultural sector.

-If you’d like an informal conversation about the role before applying, please contact Claire Honey, claire@barbicantheatre.co.uk.
+If you’d like an informal conversation about the role before applying, please contact Sally Burne - sally@barbicantheatre.co.uk

 As a volunteer, you’ll have the opportunity to: